mongodb/libmongocrypt/README.md

 To integrate libmongocrypt with your driver, see the [Integrating libmongocrypt Guide](integrating.md).

 ## Building libmongocrypt ##
-These instructions have been tested on macOS 10.14.1 and Ubuntu 16.04.

-First build the following dependencies.
+First build the following dependencies:

 1. [The BSON library (part of the C driver)](https://github.com/mongodb/mongo-c-driver), consisting of libbson.
 Build it from source.
    ```